-If your health insurance is not through Covered California, you are Medi-Cal, Medicare, or in an employer sponsored health plan that doesn’t offer dental insurance, you can enroll in an off-exchange dental insurance plan.
-The only way I can offer Delta Dental is through Dental for Everyone website.
-There are more choices than the Covered California options and the rates are comparable.
+If your health insurance is not through Covered California, and you are either Medi-Cal, Medicare, or in an employer sponsored health plan that doesn’t offer dental insurance, you can enroll in an off-exchange dental insurance plan.

 If you are enrolled in a health plan through Covered California you may enroll in an adult dental insurance plan offered through Covered California.
 Remember, all individual and family plans come with embedded pediatric dental benefit.
 Only adults, over 18 years old, need to buy dental insurance.
 But you can still enroll dependents 18 and under years of age on a family dental plan.